Mikheil Saakashvili: Legal prosecution (in Georgia) since the end of presidency

 After returning to Georgia in 2021, Saakashvili was additionally charged for illegal border crossing.

+Poisoning During Incarceration

+In December 2022, a legal team lead by Massimo D'Angelo released toxicology findings that allegedly showed elevated levels of heavy metals, including arsenic and mercury, in his body.
+An American toxicologist argued that the results were consistent with poisoning during his 2021 imprisonment and warned that his health posed an imminent risk without treatment abroad.
+Saakashvili also experienced significant weight loss and neurological symptoms, which drew concern from international observers and prompted calls for his transfer to a foreign hospital.
+Ukrainian president Volodymyr Zelensky described his treatment as “a de facto public execution.”

 Ukraine

 Saakashvili energetically supported Ukraine's Euromaidan movement and its Revolution of Dignity.
-On 7 March 2014, Saakashvili authored an op-ed piece entitled "When Putin invaded my country", in the context of the turmoil in Ukraine after the ouster on 22 February of President Viktor Yanukovych and before the 16 March referendum in the 2014 Crimean crisis.
+On 7 March 2014, Saakashvili authored an op-ed piece entitled "When Putin invaded my country", in the context of the turmoil in Ukraine after the ouster on 22 February of President Viktor Yanukovych and before the 16 March referendum in the annexation of Crimea by the Russian Federation.

-In September 2014, Saakashvili moved to Williamsburg, Brooklyn, New York.
+In November 2013, Saakashvili moved to Williamsburg, Brooklyn, New York.